tsani/reproducible/README.md

 <code>run_reproducible_pipeline.py</code> will effectively run
 <code>run_reproducible.py</code> on what's in the first column of each line
+each entry, but will enforce a certain amount of organization in the
+<code>results</code> directory, and allow for a straightforward way of
-each entry, but will guarantee the propagation of <code>prev</code> symlinks that refer to the output directory of the previous step.
+recovering the hash of the commit that generated the output of any step in the pipeline.

-The second column is reserved for the name of the directory in the experiment folder that the script will write its output file to.
+The second column is reserved for the name of the step.
+This name is used as the name of the directory in which the step's script is to write its output.
+It is necessary for Reproducible to know the directory names for it to perform previous step resolution as described below.
+These names are not allowed to change, and they must be unique to a given project.

 Each of the component scripts must accept as its first command-line argument the folder where it should save its output to.
 By default,